-At some point in your life you’ve been pitched a multi-level marketing (MLM), direct selling, or network marketing business opportunity.
+At some point in your life you’ve been pitched a multi-level marketing (MLM) company, direct selling, or network marketing business opportunity.
 While the pitch varies from company to company, it basically promises a chance to ditch your 9-5 work schedule, be your own boss, and make lots of money while making new friends in the process.

 It all sounds good on paper, yet there is a seemingly endless debate over whether these companies and programs are legitimate business opportunities or not, so I dug in and got the real scoop.
 As a result, I believe that the entire industry is poised for explosive growth and can be one of the most significant solutions to America’s current retirement savings crisis.